-Lawrence + Memorial Hospital's stroke center uses a comprehensive approach emphasizing education and state-of-the-art intensive treatment to prevent stroke and improve the outcome and quality of life for stroke patients.
+Our Stroke Center uses a comprehensive approach emphasizing rapid evaluation and treatment of stroke as well as patient education toward improving the outcome and quality of life for stroke patients.